Public Good - Te Iwi Whānui

 Print version of post The last weekend of November saw a weekend conference take place in Auckland.
 Stepitup’s purposed was to build capacity, capability and new skills amongst progressive campaigners and organisers in NZ.
 The conference was based around “the simple idea that we can do more and win more through cooperation, sharing resources and […]

-Filed Under: Government, journalism Tagged With: Democracy
+Filed Under: Democracy, Government, journalism

 20 December 2014 by Jan Rivers